1991 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The Reverse Of The 1991 Nickel

-The reverse of the 1991 nickel features Monticello, the magnificent Virginia estate that Jefferson personally designed and called home for many years.
-The architectural details are exquisitely rendered, showcasing the neoclassical building’s iconic dome and columned facade.
+The reverse (back) displays Monticello, the Virginia estate Thomas Jefferson personally designed.
+The architectural rendering shows the neoclassical building’s iconic dome and columned facade.

-The name “MONTICELLO” appears on the reverse, identifying this historic structure for viewers.
-Arching across the top of the design is the Latin motto “E PLURIBUS UNUM,” meaning “out of many, one,” symbolizing the unity of the American states.
+The inscription “MONTICELLO” appears below the building.
+Arching across the top is the Latin motto “E PLURIBUS UNUM” — meaning “out of many, one.”
+The denomination “FIVE CENTS” and “UNITED STATES OF AMERICA” complete the reverse design.

 Other Features Of The 1991 Nickel